Attracting Wildlife to Your Garden

 • Ladybirds are low maintenance beneficial bugs to have in your garden.
 They feed on aphids, insects, mites & other garden pests, making them a convenient and sustainable form of pest control.

-• By preying on pest insects, ladybirds protect plants from damage caused by feeding and infestation, promoting healthier growth and higher yields.
+• By preying on pest insects, ladybirds protect plants from damage caused by feeding and infestation, allowing for healthier growth.
 They also reduce the need for chemical pesticides and require minimal intervention once they’re established in your garden.

 • You should make an environment of dense, cool shrubbery for ladybirds to establish as their habitat.
 You should also avoid using any chemicals on the garden which can deter them, instead, opt for eco-friendly alternatives like DIY weed killers.

-By making small, wildlife friendly changes, anyone can transform their garden into a balanced, thriving ecosystem that promotes plant health & resilience, allowing your garden to thrive for years to come.
+By making a few small, wildlife friendly changes, anyone can transform their garden into a thriving ecosystem for both yourself & the local wildlife to enjoy.

 Live Support